 Attendance and Class Preparation: Students are expected to attend every lecture and every recitation and are responsible for any announcements made during lecture.
 Students should read the appropriate sections of the text before the class in which the material is presented.
+All electronic devices other than the calculator should be turned off and put away during class.

 Tests: There will be NO makeup tests.
 For students with an EXCUSED absence, the portion of the final exam corresponding to the missed test will be substituted for the missing score.
-The FINAL exam will be given on Wednesday, December 15.
+The FINAL EXAM will be given on Wednesday, December 14.
 Every student must take the exam at that time - no exceptions!

-DO NOT PLAN TO LEAVE TOWN BEFORE DECEMBER 15!
+DO NOT PLAN TO LEAVE TOWN BEFORE DECEMBER 14!

 HELP!
-The main lecturers and your recitation instructor will hold regular office hours.
+The main lecturer and your recitation instructor will hold regular office hours.
 The times and places will be listed on Blackboard.
 In addition, the Mathematics Department offers regular math clinics.
 These will start the second week of classes and will be held in the reading room of Carnegie.
-A schedule of clinic hours will be available in the math office., 215 Carnegie.
+A schedule of clinic hours will be available in the math office, 215 Carnegie.